 Introduction

-Green gram (Vigna radiata L.) is a well-known domesticated legume crop grown widely all over the world providing an important economy for marginal farmers in the developing countries and a high-value commodity crop with high nutritional quality in the developed nations.
-Green gram comes under the family Fabaceae, subfamily Papilionaceae, genus Vigna and species radiata.
+Green gram (Vigna radiata L.) is a well-known domesticated legume crop grown widely all over the world providing an important economy for marginal farmers in the developing countries and a high-value commodity crop with high nutritional quality in the developed nations cite.
+Green gram is in the family Fabaceae, subfamily Papilionaceae, genus Vigna and species radiata.
 This family is widespread as it occupies the third largest family of flowering plants with approximately 650 genera and nearly 20,000 species (Doyle, 1994).
 Green gram is alternatively known as golden gram, mungbean, moong bean, haricot mungo, mash bean, etc. It is an annual, semi-erect to erect or sometimes twining, up to 100 cm tall, deep-rooted herbaceous plant.
 In India, green gram is mostly grown in Andhra Pradesh, Maharashtra, Orissa, Rajasthan, Gujarat, Punjab, Uttar Pradesh, etc. India ranks first in both area and production of all important pulses grown in the world.
 Pulses are grown on about 30.4 million ha. area in India with production of 14.77 million tonnes and productivity pulses is 617 kg ha-1.
 The total area under pulses in Maharashtra is 32.69 lakh ha, with a total production of 21.44 lakh tones and productivity of 217 kg ha-1.
 Green gram ranks third among all the pulses in India after chickpea and pigeon pea.
 India accounts for almost 65 percent area and 54 percent production of world mung bean.
 Green gram grown on about 3.57 million ha.
 Area in India with a total production of 17.89 metric tonnes and productivity of green gram is 500 kg ha-1 (Anonymous, 2021).

 Micronutrient deficiencies in soil and crop plants are widespread because of increased micronutrient demand from intensive cropping practices and adaptation of high-yielding crop cultivars, enhanced crop production on marginal soils that contain low levels of essential micronutrients, increased use of high analysis fertilizers with low amounts of micronutrients, decreased use of animal manures, composts, and crop residues, use of soils low in micronutrient reserves, use of liming in acid soils, involvement of natural and anthropogenic factors that limit adequate supplies and create elemental imbalance in soil.
 Boradkar et al. (2023) reported that as much as 48, 12, 5, 4, 33, 13, and 41 percent of soils in India are affected by deficiency of Zn, Fe, Mn, Cu, B, Mo, and S, respectively.
 In general, farmers applied only major nutrients and not the micronutrients are lacking.
 Micronutrients like Iron, Zinc, Manganese, Copper, Molybdenum, and Boron play an important role in increasing legume yield through their effect on the plant itself, nitrogen-fixing symbiotic process and effective use of major and secondary nutrients.
-However, they are used in lower amounts as compared to macronutrients.
+However, they are used in small amounts compared to macronutrients.
 They have a major role in cell division, development of meristematic tissues, photosynthesis, respiration, and acceleration of plant maturity.
 Nowadays micronutrient deficiencies are found limiting factors for crop growth and optimum yield.
 Hence, optimum yield potential attained through nutrient management including micronutrient iron and zinc is a basic requirement for major crops and mung bean.

 Materials and Methods